 1 Note that firms with a value of exports to EU-countries that does not exceed 400,000 Euro in 2009 do not have to report to the statistic on intra-EU trade.
-For trade with firms from non-member countries all transactions that exceed 1,000 Euro are registered.
-For details see Statistisches Bundesamt,
+For trade with firms from nonmember countries all transactions that exceed 1,000 Euro are registered.
+For details see Statistisches Bundesamt, Qualitätsbericht Außenhandel, Januar 2011.

-Export quality is defined as the unit value of exports and computed as value of exports (measured in Euro) over quantity of exports (measured in tons).
+Export quality is not directly observed.
+Therefore, a proxy variable is used that is defined as the unit value of exports and computed as value of exports (measured in Euro) over quantity of exports (measured in tons).
 In the data set used here we have information on the value of exports and the quantity of exports for the ten most important products (measured by the value of exports) exported by a firm.
-For firms that exported more than one good the unit value of exports is the weighted sum of the unit values of the (up to ten) different goods exported, and the weights are the shares of the value of exports of a good in the total exports of the firm of these (up to ten) goods.
+For firms that exported more than one good the unit value of exports is the weighted sum of the unit values of the (up to ten) different goods exported, and the weights are the shares of the value of exports is expressed in percentage of the firm of these (up to ten) goods.
 The unit value of exports is expressed in percentage of the mean value of unit values in the 4digit industry to take care of differences across industries due to the nature of the products (e.g., mobile phones and cement).
+Furthermore, inside a narrowly defined industry we can expect that a higher unit value is a valid proxy variable for product quality.
+Under competitive conditions a manufacturer of a specific good can charge a higher price than another firm that produces a very similar good (that is of the same weight) only if the quality of the good he produces is higher.

 Given that the East German economy still differs in many respects from the West German economy, especially with regard to exporting (see Wagner (2008)), this study looks at West German and East German manufacturing enterprises separately.
 All computations are performed for two years, 2009 and 2010.
 In 2009, the value of German exports of goods declined by 18.4 percent compared to 2008.
-This was followed by an increase in exports by 18.5 percent in 2010 (Statistisches

-Bundesamt 2012, p.
+This was followed by an increase in exports by 18.5 percent in 2010 (Statistisches Bundesamt 2012, p.
 414).
 Therefore, a look at these two very different years can be considered as a robustness check to make sure that the results reported are not specific for a crises or recovery period.